ianmaclarty/amulet/doc/math.md

 This is a useful shortcut for 2D rotations in the xy plane.

 A quaternion can also be constructed from Euler angles.
-Euler angles are rotations around the x, y and z axes, also known as pitch, roll and yaw.
+Euler angles are rotations around the x, y and z axes, also known as pitch, yaw and roll.
 For example:

 ~~~ {.lua}